olehmisar/haxilium/README.md

 })
 ```

-Now, `kick` command will be able only to players who belongs to `admin` role.
+Now, `kick` command will be available only to players who belongs to `admin` role.
 Usage:
 - `kick 1` - kick a player with id `1`
 - `kick 1 "very long afk"` - kick a player with id `1` and specify "very long afk" reason